- A Powerful DSP Featuring Flexible I/O Configuration

 The device shall provide four I/O card slots accepting any combination of available cards providing up to 16 channels of local I/O. All signal processing, mixing and routing functions (including I/O levels) shall be controllable via software.
 Audio inputs and outputs shall be accessed via rear panel 3.81 mm terminal block connectors.
 Some I/O cards may utilize other connector types.

-Network audio expansion shall be provided by the Dante protocol with a capacity of 128 (64×64) channels.
+Network audio expansion shall be provided by an optional factory installed Dante card with a capacity of 128 (64×64) channels.
 Primary and Secondary Dante network audio connections shall be provided for redundant network implementation.
 Connectors shall be gigabit RJ45 utilizing CAT6 cable.

 A designer software application shall be provided that operates on a Windows computer, with network interface installed, running Windows® XP or higher operating system.
 Computer connection for configuration shall be via the device’s rear panel Ethernet connector.
 All internal processing shall be digital (DSP).
 Available DSP components shall include (but not be limited to) various forms of: mixers, equalizers, filters, crossovers, dynamics/gain controls, routers, delays, remote controls, meters, generators, onboard logic, and diagnostics.